 Pico silver – my favorite brand – supports the structure and function of the immune system, and is effective against both viral and bacterial infections.
 It is a safe, natural remedy, that can be used as needed, because it doesn’t build up tolerance.

-Dry air is irritating to a sore throat, and can exacerbate a cough.
-Some vaporizers let you add various concoctions to them.
-I love menthol and camphor essential oil for opening up the sinuses.
-Vaporizers come in all shapes and sizes, and should be a staple in every medicine chest.
+Dry air is irritating to a sore throat and can exacerbate a cough.
+Some devices let you add various concoctions to them.
+I love menthol and camphor essential oils for opening up the sinuses.
+Vaporizers and humidifiers come in all shapes and sizes, and should be a staple in every household.
 Here’s a good one.

 Epsom Salt Baths